Corporate Governance

 - Result of the evaluation of effectiveness of the Board of Directors

-- Deliberations regarding the Company’s officer structure, personnel matters, the division of duties as well as on executive appointment proposals for major subsidiaries, and others
+- Reports on the Company’s officer structure, personnel matters and the division of duties, as well as on executive appointment proposals for major subsidiaries, and other matters

 Executive Compensation Meeting

-- Consideration of executive compensation levels using external survey data, incentive design, etc.
+- Consideration of executive compensation levels and reasonableness of performance-linked compensation using external survey data

-- Determination of individual performance-linked compensation amounts for directors (excluding outside directors) and executive officers based on their evaluations
+- Determination of individual performance-linked compensation amounts for Directors (excluding Outside Directors) and Executive Officers based on their evaluation results

 - Determination of individual base amounts, etc., for restricted stock compensation